MacOS developers use a tool called homebrew to install CLI applications.

 What else can Scoop do?
 You can update, uninstall, and search for applications using Scoop.

 Usage: scoop <command> [<args>] Some useful commands are: alias Manage scoop aliases bucket Manage Scoop buckets cache Show or clear the download cache checkup Check for potential problems cleanup Cleanup apps by removing old versions config Get or set configuration values create Create a custom app manifest depends List dependencies for an app export Exports (an importable) list of installed apps help Show help for a command home Opens the app homepage info Display information about an app install Install apps list List installed apps prefix Returns the path to the specified app reset Reset an app to resolve conflicts search Search available apps status Show status and check for new app versions uninstall Uninstall an app update Update apps, or Scoop itself virustotal Look for app's hash on virustotal.com which Locate a shim/executable (similar to 'which' on Linux)

 Things to watch out for

-After installing or updating an app, take a look at the output.
-Sometimes the output will recommend installing other dependencies, give you some additional information about the application, or even show that a problem occurred.
+After installing or updating an app look at the output.
+Sometimes it will recommend installing other dependencies, give you some additional information about the application, or even show that a problem occurred.